weaveeducation/edx-drf-extensions/README.rst

 License
 -------

-The code in this repository is licensed under AGPL unless otherwise noted.
+The code in this repository is licensed under Apache 2.0 unless otherwise noted.

 Please see ``LICENSE.txt`` for details.